opsgang/libs/bash/terraform/terraform_run.functions.md

 Will use `remote cfg` and `get` instead of `init` for older terraform versions.

-Will run `apply -auto-approve` for newer versions of terraform.
+Will always run with `-input=false`.
+These scripts are for automation after all!

+Will also append `-auto-approve` for terraform v0.11+.

 See [terraform_init](#terraform_init) and [terraform_apply](#terraform_apply).